Letters from Lodi

 • Farmed by Todd Maley, the son of Joseph Maley who first established the Maley Brothers wine brand with his late brother Louis Maley.

-Head trained vines planted in 1958 on St. George rootstock.
+• Head trained, double-layered vertical cordon trained vines planted in 1958 on St. George rootstock.

 • Plant material originally taken from an Acampo (east side of Mokelumne River-Lodi) vineyard; a selection prized by wineries such as m2 Wines, Oak Farm Vineyards, and Macchia Wines (bottled as “Voluptuous”) for its consistently loose, even sized, fairly small berried clusters.